jhugman/uniffi-bindgen-react-native/docs/src/guides/publishing.md

 If asking your users to compile Rust source is acceptable, then adding a `postinstall` script to `package.json` may be enough.

-If you've kept the scripts from the [Getting Started](./guide.md#step-2-add-uniffi-bindgen-react-native-to-the-project), then adding:
+If you've kept the scripts from the [Getting Started guide](./getting-started.md#step-2-add-uniffi-bindgen-react-native-to-the-project), then adding:

 ```diff
 scripts: {